 - Shop around for the best trade-in deal.

-- Make sure your car is presentable – clean and in good condition in and out.
+- Make sure your car is presentable – clean and in a good condition inside and outside.

-- If your car is still under finance, make sure you know what the settlement amount is.
+- If you still owe money on your car loan, find out what the settlement amount is.

-A balloon payment amount is a lump sum payment that is due to the financier (bank) at the end of the loan term after all monthly repayments have been made.
+- A balloon payment amount is a lump sum payment that is owed to the bank at the end of the loan term after all monthly repayments have been made.